richardhadden/pangloss/README.md

 ## NOTE: this is a rewrite of the core functionality of Pangloss; it is not currently working.
 Documentation below is to illustrate API

+### Premise

+_Pangloss_ intends to provide a JSON-based REST API (and, separately, a decoupled JavaScript-based frontend) for modelling data in graph relationships.

+The fundamental insight is drawn from the Factoid approach to Prosopography, in which many nodes and edges (between Statement types and Entities) are wrapped in a single Factoid.
+As such, the Factoid is an _entity_ in a database (thus a node), but also a _subgraph_.

+_Pangloss_ aims to generalise this model.
+While, at the database level, there are only nodes and edges, the models themselves distinguish various kinds of behaviour for the API and interface.

 ### Basic modelling

 Models are defined by subclassing `BaseNode`, using native Python types.